 1. Be Very Wary Of Any Car Under $1000

-Unless a relative or trustworthy friend is hooking you up as a favor, be extremely skeptical about any car that is under $1000 or just seems like too good a deal.
+Unless a relative or trustworthy friend is hooking you up as a favor, be extremely skeptical about any car that sells for under $1000 or just seems like too good a deal.
 If it is too cheap, there is a decent chance that they are trying to pawn off an unreliable car, often with a defect not immediately noticeable.

 In a crunch you might still find a reliable car for under $1000, but expect it to have some major cosmetic damage or rust.
 Even then, there will likely be high mileage on the engine, which usually means various parts may need replacement soon.